 About Greater North Shore Link

-The goal of Greater North Shore Link is to empower individuals to make informed choices and to streamline access to long-term support.
+The goal of Greater North Shore Link is to empower individuals to make informed choices and to streamline access to long-term support through a no wrong door approach.
 Long-term support refers to a wide range of in-home and community-based services and programs that are designed to help older adults and individuals living with disabilities.

 The Vision is to have Greater North Shore Link participating organizations serve as highly visible and trusted places where people can turn for information on the full range of long-term support options.